15 Physical security for entity resources

 - if the ICT equipment being used can be secured or segregated from the entity's ICT system.

-Minimum protections for storage of sensitive and security classified information used for working away from the office are set out in PSPF policy: Sensitive and classified information Table 8.
-Additionally, PSPF policy: Entity facilities Requirement 7 mandates that entities obtain ASIO-T4 certification for any security areas used to store TOP SECRET information.
+Minimum protections for storage of sensitive and security classified information used for working away from the office are set out in PSPF policy: Sensitive and classified information Annexes A to E. Additionally, PSPF policy: Entity facilities Requirement 7 mandates that entities obtain ASIO-T4 certification for any security areas used to store TOP SECRET information.

 Entity physical assets are vulnerable to loss outside of government facilities.
 The Attorney‑General's Department recommends that appropriate protections and procedures are put in place.
 These protections and procedures may include: